- Getting there and getting around

 The best time to see turtles laying eggs is after dark from mid November to February.
 Hatchlings usually leave their nests to begin their journey to the sea, at night from mid January until late March.
 If you visit in January you might be lucky enough to see both adults and hatchlings.

 Turtles are easily disturbed from their nesting if correct turtle watching guidelines are not followed.
 Each year more people visit Mon Repos to watch the turtles.
 To protect nesting turtles and hatchlings, people can only visit the park at night as a participant in Connect with Nature Turtle Encounters—a ranger-guided experience available seven nights a week from November to late March, excluding 24, 25 and 31 December.

-- or contact Bundaberg West Visitor Information Centre on (07) 4153 8888 or visit them at 271 Bourbong Street, Bundaberg.
+- or visit the Bundaberg West Visitor Information Centre at 271 Bourbong Street, Bundaberg.